leipaz/cancer-behavioral-trajectories/README.md

 ## Data and privacy

 Raw patient data are not published.
 Only **processed, anonymized** datasets that comply with applicable regulations and informed consent are included in this repository.
-Raw data remain outside version control (see `.gitignore`).

 ## License